learn-co-curriculum/git-github-merging-branches/README.md

 (rebasing) the point at which the feature branch was created to the end of the main branch's history.
-As a result, the history shows all the commits on the main branch, followed by all the commits from the feature branch, making it look similar to a fast-forward merge.
+As a result, the history shows all the commits on the main branch, followed by all the commits from the feature branch, making it look similar to a fast forward merge.

 If we use the `new-feature` example from above: